 If you realize your dog is barking at animals in the compound, then do your best to get rid of these pests.
-Dogs typically get agitated by little creatures that come to invade its territory, so instead of making a spectacle out of it, just scare the critters away.
+Dogs typically get agitated by little creatures that come to invade their territory, so instead of making a spectacle out of it, just scare the critters away.
 It’s pretty simple.

 There are always instances where you can’t seem to identify why your dog keeps barking uncontrollably.
 At this point, if all else fails, then you can always seek professional help.
-Sometimes your dog may become a bit of a nuisance, and it may require intervention from a specialist who may take it for a few weeks of intensive training.
+Sometimes your dog may become a bit of a nuisance, and it may require intervention from a specialist who may take them for a few weeks of intensive training.
 This is, however, the last resort, only to be used when all other solutions haven’t worked.

 Dogs rarely bark without a valid reason, so it is important to spend some time with your dog, learn their dislikes and what they enjoy doing.
 Giving your dog attention will ensure you maintain a healthy relationship, and it will go a long way in preventing all that unnecessary barking.